PaulSlocum/magic-carpet/readme.md

 Use the Xcode project to build for iOS and the makefile to build for Raspberry Pi.

 (c) 2011-2019 Paul Slocum all rights reserved.
 For personal use only, but I plan to soon release this code under MIT license.
-Contact me if you'd like to use it.
+Contact me if you'd like to use it for something.

 ![menu screenshot](media/screenshots/screen_1_480x320.jpg)